 Meningitis is an inflammation of the meninges.
-This is the membrane that covers the brain and spinal cord.
-Meningitis may occur when fluid surrounding the meninges becomes infected.
+The meninges are the three membranes that cover the brain and spinal cord.
+Meningitis can occur when fluid surrounding the meninges becomes infected.

 The most common causes of meningitis are viral and bacterial infections.
-Meningitis is contagious.
-It can be transmitted by coughing, sneezing, or close contact.
-Other causes include:
+Other causes may include:

 - chemical irritation